pantheon-systems/documentation/source/content/inclusive-language.md

 ### Applicable Content

-This applies to absolutely everything.
+This guide applies to everything.
 Consider inclusive language in the product, presentation decks, job ads, social media, documentation, blog posts, websites, and the ways we communicate with each other.

 ## Inclusive Language Guide